 - Emphasis on improving mental, emotional and physical health.

-- Programmes are tailored to meet individual needs.
+- Alcohol, drug and behavioral addiction programmes are tailored to meet individual needs.